engr-wedam/Portfolio-Projects/README.md

 # Portfolio-Projects
-Some Projects worked on using various DS tools and software over the years.
+Some Projects I have worked on using various DS tools and software over the years.

 **Please feel free to use the codes, however documents with _CWAR should be viewed as read only due to confidentiality.**